UCREL/welsh-summarization-dataset/README.md

 This repo holds the Welsh Summarisation Dataset and Python demo scripts and notebooks.
 It is being actively updated at the moment, so keep watching the space.

 ### Dataset
 This is a collection of 513 Welsh texts (Wikipedia articles) and their summaries.
 Each of the articles - containing at least 500 tokens in length - was extracted along with its Wikipedia summary using the [WikipediaAPI](https://pypi.org/project/Wikipedia-API/).
 The raw files - containing the Wikipedia extracted articles and summaries - are stored in [data.zip](data.zip) in html and plain text formats.
-The processed files are in the `data.json` files...
+The processed files are placed in a pickled pandas dataframe which can be viewed with [this colab file](dataset.ipynb).

 ![Dataset Screenshot](https://github.com/UCREL/welsh-summarisation-dataset/blob/main/img/dataset_screenshot.JPG?raw=true)
 ### Usage